Objective

 Mitigation

-Make sure to change credentials for the Control user.
-Evaluate if the instance really needs to be exposed on the internet.
+Ensure you change the credentials for the Control user.
+Consider whether the instance truly needs to be exposed on the internet.

 Conclusion